BassamMasry/Lab_database_system/README.md

 flask run"
 {note: the export statement is set every time a new shell environment is started}
 see exports.txt for more help

-## How to use the app:
-* FOR FIRST TIME ONLY: execute init.py to setup the database
-* Open a terminal window
-* Modify export.txt file as needed
-* Enter the commands from export.txt in the terminal
-* execute "flask run"
-* copy the generated link in a browser
-* use as desired